WEDDING PHOTOGRAPHY FAQ’s

 Can you carry a list of Pinterest Photos we want you to shoot?

 However, I do not carry posed Pinterest photo lists from couples to check off.
 Honestly, it keeps my eyes focused on a check-list, rather than being present, aware, and creative of my surroundings.
 My job for most of the day is to capture and anticipate real moments, raw emotions, and tell your story, creatively like you’ve never seen.
 Couples who book me usually trust me, as they hired me for my distinct style, something different and fresh from others.
-I consider myself an artist and want to dig deep for my couples.
+Ultimately, I consider myself an artist and want to dig deep for my couples.
 Sometimes my couples have to work hard for their images, like hiking in the wilderness or Ice-caves of Alaska.
-But, in the end, what they are getting is something rare, beautiful, epic, and priceless.
+In the end, what they are getting is something rare, beautiful, epic, and priceless.

 Can we meet with you?